 I never thought of the topic of “Depression” will be shown in an animation series.
 Orange was able to give justice to it.
-At first I only thought of it as a shoujo, time travel or romance anime but there more into that.
-It feels a bit philosophical and psychological as I go through watching.
+At first I only thought of it as a shoujo, time travel or romance anime but there is more into that.
+It feels a bit philosophical and psychological too as I go through watching.

 I was also curious about the title of the anime,”ORANGE”.
 I know Naho and Suwa’s hair color is orange but of course that’s too shallow.
 Then when I got to watch where Naho chose orange juice for a drink then I just realize maybe that’s it.
 That’s after Kakeru went out with another girl.
 The way she felt that moment is like the taste of an orange — sweet, sour, and sorrowful.

 It reminds me of Honey & Clover and Kimi Ni Todoke without the time travel.
 I felt the same vibes of the school life, youth , friendship and love.
 I am used to watching this kind of genre ever since.
 This types are also easy to be made as live action.

 What made me to watch more is my curiosity about who sent this “Letter from the Future”.
 It made me say that this is not your ordinary slice of life anime.
 In the first few episodes, it is focus on how Naho follows the request on the letter that she has received.
 She was surprised to see every truth happening on what exactly is written in the letter.
 It gave me some creeps at first.
 At the same time, I was also excited on how she will change the past by following everything in the letter.
 I was relieved when Suwa confessed that he received a letter too until the whole gang has letters received as well.